Get travel and medical insurance

 Cuba may have a risk of Dengue and Zika Virus (a dengue-like mosquito-borne disease) transmission.
 Irish Citizens especially those with a weakened immune system or women who are pregnant or trying to become pregnant are advised to follow guidance available on the website of the Health Protection Surveillance Centre (HPSC) at http://www.hpsc.ie/A-Z/Vectorborne/Zika/.

 Before travelling to Cuba, you must have comprehensive travel insurance that will cover all overseas medical costs, including medical evacuation for the full duration of your stay.
 You will have to present a copy of your insurance on arrival there.
 In exceptional cases you can get a policy from Cuban insurance companies at your port of entry.
 For more information, visit the Cuban Foreign Ministry’s (Spanish language) website.

 Because there is no Irish Embassy or Consulate in the Cuba, we are limited in the help we can offer you in an emergency situation.
-However, if there is an emergency, or if you need help and advice, you can contact our Consular Assistance Unit at the Department of Foreign Affairs and Trade in Dublin on +353 1 408 2000.
+However, if there is an emergency, or if you need help and advice, you can contact the Embassy of Ireland in Mexico on +52 55 5520 5803.

 EU Directive on Consular Protection

 Under the EU Consular Protection Directive, Irish nationals may seek assistance from the Embassy or Consulate of any other EU member state in a country where there is no Irish Embassy or permanent representation.